Veteran Partial Hospitalization Programs (PHPs)

 With PHPs, you benefit from building the same coping skills as an inpatient or outpatient program while practicing them in your everyday environment.

 After completing a PHP, continuing care is vital to promote long-term sobriety.6 Options include less intensive outpatient programs, aftercare opportunities (e.g., 12-Step programs), and sober living environments (e.g., halfway houses and Oxford homes).

-While PHPs are available to the general public, some programs offer specialized care for Veterans.
+While PHPs are available to the general public, some programs offer specialized care for Veteran addiction.
 These programs are designed to address the unique challenges Veterans can face while fighting addiction.
 Within them, Veterans have the opportunity to receive support and encouragement while building relationships with people on the same path who can understand their experiences.

 What Happens in a PHP for Veterans?

 A typical day at a PHP might include participating in various therapeutic interventions such as psychoeducation, individual behavioral therapy, group therapy, family therapy, and peer support groups.2 However, in a Veteran-focused PHP, the unique needs of this group are taken into consideration.

 Experiencing combat, living in high-stress environments, witnessing death and traumatic injuries, and fighting for your life can be hard to cope with—and the effects of such trauma don’t just disappear when you come home and hang up your uniform.
 Seeking treatment in a Veteran-focused PHP can give you the tools and resources to address the underlying issues that may be contributing to your addiction so you can move forward.
 Programs geared toward Veterans also help you form solidarity with other Veterans as you work through healing and celebrate wins together.

 The Salute to Recovery Program is just one example of a PHP program offering specialized addiction treatment to military Veterans and first responders who have a substance use disorder and/or mental health challenge such as post-traumatic stress disorder (PTSD), anxiety, or depression.